 I lose sight of my true being in its dark shadow.”

-There is showed the pervading force of the Self and its inevitability, the promise hidden in its presence:
+There is shown the pervading force of the Self and its inevitability, the promise hidden in its presence:

 “Days come and ages pass, and it is ever he who moves my heart